DB Admin Roles

 Understanding the DB Admin Roles

-A Database Administrator is primarily responsible for overseeing the performance, integrity, and security of a company’s database systems.
+A database administrator is primarily responsible for overseeing the performance, integrity, and security of a company’s database systems.
 They work with database management systems (DBMS) such as Oracle, MySQL, SQL Server, and more, ensuring data remains accessible, organized, and protected.

-Responsibilities of a DB Admin
+Responsibilities of a DB Administrator

 • Performance Tuning: They monitor and optimize database performance, identifying and resolving bottlenecks that may slow down queries and transactions.